Pixellot/ml-api-docs/docs/data-api/guides/partner-api-ml-extensions-guide.md

 **No AI processing happening?**
 - Ensure `productionType` is set to `"basketball"`
-- Check that your event has both HD and panoramic recordings

 **API authentication failing?**
 - Your token may have expired - get a new one